Diabetic Foot Care

 We offer assessment and management of all the healing factors for a diabetic wound from vascular assessments, infection management through the prescription of oral or topical antibiotics, dressing management and sharp debridement (callous and necrotic tissue removal), and a complete array of offloading options.

-Offloading a wound can be as simple as wearing a pair of orthopedic footwear to a walking air cast and the gold standard of a total contact casting (TCC).
+Offloading a wound can be as simple as wearing a pair of orthopedic footwear, DARCO offloading shoes and pneumatic Air-Casts.